Family Therapy: Recover From Trauma With Help From Marriage And Family Therapists

 By providing education, resources, and a safe, supportive environment to communicate, trauma-informed family therapists can help families better develop the skills and resilience needed to navigate and take control of their own recovery.

-It can address unhealthy family dynamics
+A marriage and family therapist can address unhealthy dynamics

 Trauma typically impacts communication, relationships, and family dynamics in complex ways.
 Trauma-informed family therapists are usually trained to understand these dynamics and complexities within the family, as well as to develop an effective intervention plan tailored to the family’s needs.